 WordPress.com offers a free platform for blogging as well as takes care of all basic stuff including security, backups, and maintenance which is better for the people who don’t want to spend on blogging and just want to express their thoughts with the non-profit approach.

-An additional benefit about self-hosted WordPress is able to set up managed hosting.
+An additional benefit of self-hosted WordPress can set up managed hosting.
 Managed WordPress hosting provides servers built to take care of your WordPress sites on your behalf; 24/7 security, automatic backups, so nothing is ever lost, securing latest updates of WordPress and your plugins and takes care of maintenance or repairs the problems ever arise if any.

 As I mentioned above, WordPress.com gives you a subdomain for a free site like yoursite.WordPress.com rather than a main or custom primary domain such as yoursite.com.

 Think about when the last time you saw a subdomain ranking on a search engine in SERP for any keyword as opposed to a primary domain?
 At least for a competitive keyword, you might not have seen yet.
 Am I right?

 It’s observed that the subdomains and free website platforms do not perform well as the custom primary domains.
 It is rare when a subdomain out-ranks a primary domain website, though, WordPress.com network does drive traffic to a free site and gives exposure to your site.

 On another hand, a self-hosted WordPress website can be fully customized.
 It means you can optimize every single page on your website for search engines as well as the audience.
 All factors influencing SEO can be managed with maximum efficiency.